ObolNetwork/charon/docs/architecture.md

   // Subscribe registers a callback for triggering a duty.
   Subscribe(func(context.Context, Duty, FetchArgSet) error)

-  // AwaitProposer returns the block proposer PubKey for the slot (if in the cluster).
+  // GetDuty returns the argSet for a duty if resolved already.
-  AwaitProposer(context.Context, slot int64) (Pubkey, error)
-}
+  GetDuty(context.Context, Duty) (FetchArgSet, error) }
 ```
 > ℹ️ Components of the workflow are decoupled from each other.
 They are stitched together by callback subscriptions.